curtpond/practical-aws/README.md

 # practical-aws
 This repo is for the [Practical Data Science on the AWS Cloud Specialization](https://www.coursera.org/specializations/practical-data-science).

-Course assignments are done within the course AWS lab, and then redone within my own AWS account.
-The goal is to learn how to navigate AWS roles, policies, and other functionality necessary for deploying my own ML applications on AWS Sagemaker.
+Course assignments are done within the course AWS lab, and then redone within my own AWS account using Sagemaker Studio.
+The goal is to learn how to navigate AWS roles, policies, APIs, and other functionality necessary for deploying my own ML applications on AWS Sagemaker.

 ## Module 1: Week 1
 [C1_W1_Assignment](https://github.com/curtpond/practical-aws/blob/main/nb/C1_W1_Assignment.ipynb)